-While not perfect for every brand, humor can be a very useful mechanism for increasing CTR and getting a better response.
+While not perfect for every brand, humor can be a very useful mechanism for increasing click through rate(CTR) and getting a better response.
 Having said that, it’s a somewhat risky play – simply because everyone has a unique sense of humor.
-You could easily miss the mark and drive your CTR close to zero.
+You could easily miss the mark and drive your click through rate(CTR) close to zero.

 If you’re going to attempt humor in your ads, we recommend running multiple variations.
 Have a humorous version and a non-humorous version and split test the same ad creative.
 This will give you a pretty good feel for the response.
 After gathering enough data, you can make a decision on whether to move forward with the funny ad or nix it.